Dog

 Scheduled Maintenance:

-Duck Farm and Prairie Wolf Dog Parks are CLOSED until 11 am on the first and third Wednesdays of the month, April-October.
+Duck Farm Off-Leash Dog Area is CLOSED until 11 am on the first and third Wednesdays of the month, April-October.

 running dogs

-Located in Lake Villa, this special place is one of five designated Dog Parks within the Lake County Forest Preserves where dogs can run and play off-leash.
+Located in Lake Villa, this special place is one of five designated Off-Leash Dog Areas within the Lake County Forest Preserves where dogs can run and play off-leash.

 The 48-acre fenced area features open fields, grass trails, toilets, water and a drinking fountain.